 Qualitative

-Open-ended questions take more effort on the participants’ part, so don’t bombard your participants with a study that’s wrought with open-ended questions.
-Instead, provide them with a select group of poignant questions that will help you identify the key areas of your research.
+Open-ended questions require more effort on the participants’ part, so don’t bombard your participants with a study filled with them.
+Instead, please provide them with a select group of poignant questions that will help you identify the key areas of your research.

 In iterative research, the responses to these open-ended survey questions can help guide you through the course of your research.
-Once you analyse enough free text responses during your pilot studies, you can convert these to multiple choice options that can be studied quantitatively in a subsequent study.
+Once you analyze enough free text responses during your pilot studies, you can convert these to multiple-choice options that can be studied quantitatively in a subsequent study.

 Quantitative

-Fast, iterative research enables you to form better hypotheses with some well designed qualitative questions and then test those hypotheses quantitatively.
-When it comes time for quantitative testing, you’ll want to adjust your approach to ask close-ended questions that can be easily evaluated and analysed to arrive at your findings.
+Fast, iterative research enables you to form better hypotheses with some well-designed qualitative questions and then test those hypotheses quantitatively.
+When it comes time for quantitative testing, you’ll want to adjust your approach to ask close-ended questions that can be easily evaluated and analyzed to arrive at your findings.

 Make the best use of your participants